 Does exercise fit into COPD treatment?
 If you or someone you know suffers from COPD, read Daniel Seter’s informative article below.
 We are thrilled that Daniel is joining us today as he has extensive knowledge about COPD.
-Read his advice below and join us in welcoming Daniel!
+Please join us in welcoming Daniel!

 Read Daniel’s Bio below.